idewave/tentacli/README.md

 You can use the CLI to debug TCP packets from/to World of Warcraft Server.
 Or even send your own packet (need to implement handlers).
-Also, you can use it as bot (but you need to implement actions by yourself and attach as separate feature, see ).
+Also, you can use it as bot (but you need to implement actions by yourself and attach as separate feature, for examples you could check lib.rs rustdoc or existing features like ui or console).

 Or even integrate with your own app (by [installing it with cargo](https://crates.io/crates/tentacli))